DUCS-DS/lab2-asilwal638/README.md

 Referring to the algorithm you implemented in the function **monotonic** in the file **edit_me.py** and assuming that the input list has length **N**,

-* the big-O worst-case complexity is PUT YOUR ANSWER HERE, and
+* the big-O worst-case complexity is O(N), where N is the length of the input list, and
-* the big-O best-case complexity is PUT YOUR ANSWER HERE.
+* the big-O best-case complexity is O(N), where N is the length of the input list.

 Referring to the code block below,
-* the big-O worst-case complexity of the function **search** is PUT YOUR ANSWER HERE.
+* the big-O worst-case complexity of the function **search** is O(log N).
   ```python
   def search(lst, key):